LLNL/axom/src/examples/radiuss_tutorial/lesson_00/README.md

 ### Next time:
-In the next lesson, we will add a logger and command line parser and load in a triangle mesh
+In the next lesson, we will add a logger and command line parser and load in a triangle mesh.